 Hopping on here to say HEY, miss you, and figure I can give an update on some life things.
 Bare with me while I find my groove blogging again.

 A lot has happened in the past year after getting back from my 10-month traveling stint.
-Mainly, a return to the workforce, a breakup, a budding relationship, a pandemic, a company acquisition, and me trying to stay sane amidst it all.
+Mainly, a return to the workforce, a breakup, a pandemic, a company acquisition, and me trying to stay sane amidst it all.
 A mentally, emotionally wild year is an understatement.

 I’ve been really up and down this year.
 Ask any of my friends or family members (thanks friends and family <3).